Southern California News Group: Newspapers

 Also included are the community weeklies, which include the Palos Verdes Peninsula News and The Beach Reporter, which publishes on Thursdays with the Daily Breeze, the Gazette weeklies cover the Long Beach neighborhoods north and east of downtown, also on Thursdays.
-The Orange County Register publishes a total of seventeen community weeklies covering most of Orange County, with the exception of Santa Ana.
+The Orange County Register publishes a total of 17 community weeklies covering most of Orange County, with the exception of Santa Ana.

-Spanish-language weeklies include Excelsior which have two editions for Los Angeles and Orange counties and La Prensa, which covers the Inland Empire.
+Spanish-language weeklies include Excelsior, which have two editions for Los Angeles and Orange counties and La Prensa, which covers the Inland Empire.

 The inland newspapers (Daily Bulletin, Daily Facts, Press-Enterprise, and Sun) are further subdivided into the Inland Newspapers Group with combined business operations.
 The former SGVN newspapers are also operated as an integrated business unit, out of the San Gabriel Valley Tribune offices in Monrovia (with the Pasadena office serving as a bureau for the greater Pasadena area).
 The Daily Breeze and Press-Telegram also have integrated business operations.
 The union for the Press-Telegram, which was inherited from Knight-Ridder operation, has criticized the demotion of the Press-Telegram Long Beach offices to a bureau, with most work done out of the Daily Breeze in Torrance.
+In 2021, journalists at all SCNG newspapers organized under the NewsGuild-CWA, and ratified their first contract in November 2024.
+A compensation study in 2022 found that the median compensation of bargaining unit employees was $51,300, which would be considered low income under federal guidelines for a single person household.

 Prior to the merger with the Freedom newspapers, LANG identified themselves as editions of the Los Angeles Daily News in order to make LANG a "Top Ten" media buy as ranked by the Alliance for Audited Media.
 The combined readership of SCNG newspapers is 3.8 million, which if combined would make it the third largest newspaper group in the country.
 Effective April 1, 2018, all ten daily newspapers covering Los Angeles, Riverside and San Bernardino counties, along with seventeen community weeklies covering Orange County now identify themselves as editions of the Register on the front page.

+On July 10, 2023, SCNG announced it had purchased the San Diego Union Tribune from billionaire owner, Dr. Patrick Soon-Shiong, for an undisclosed amount.

+All SCNG newspapers, as well as the Los Angeles Times, various community newspapers, and regional editions of the New York Times and Wall Street Journal, are printed from the Press-Enterprise printers in Riverside.